 Finley Morse: Messages of Unfulfilled Ambition

-By his own estimation, Samuel F. B. Morse’s greatest failure was never becoming a prominent artist in the style of the celebrated European artists whom he admired so much.
+By his own estimation, Samuel F. B. Morse’s greatest failure was never becoming a prominent artist in the style of the celebrated European masters whom he admired so much.

 Finley Morse: Messages of Unfulfilled Ambition includes a photograph of the prototype telegraph device that Samuel Morse built in 1837.
 Beyond serving as a valuable historical record of this original apparatus, the photograph captures a unique moment in the life of Samuel Morse when his careers as an artist and inventor still coexisted and were, however oddly and incidentally, informing each other.

-Displayed alongside the photograph are a series of oil paintings.
-The oil marks scribbled on these different paintings (their sizes replicating those of the stretcher in the photograph) are actually the Morse code translations of the many letters and journal entries that Morse wrote to discuss his thoughts and feelings on art, communication, and yes, also failure.
+Displayed alongside the photograph is a series of oil paintings.
+The oil marks scribbled on these different paintings (their sizes replicating those of the stretcher in the photograph) are actually the Morse code translations of the many letters and journal entries that Morse wrote to discuss his thoughts and feelings on art, communication, and, most of all, failure.